Chapter 2 – Eastown Theatre meeting ELP and Faces

-The Eastown Theatre was located on the east side of Detroit.
-It opened in 1931 as a movie theatre then in the late 60’s it became a rock music venue.
-By the 70’s, after some years of disrepair, it had lost some of its charm, but you could still see the beauty in the designs with the use of a blend of Renaissance Revival styles, including Spanish and Italian classic Baroque elements.
-It featured a 6-foot high lit dome in the auditorium with a gold-gilded ceiling.
-The lobby featured imported marble with a wide, elegant stairway that flowed to the mezzanine.
-A fire destroyed part of it in 2010 and several years later it was demolished.
+The Eastown Theatre was located on the east side of Detroit and opened in 1931 as a movie theatre, and then in the late ’60s, it became a rock music venue.
+By the 70s, it had lost some charm.
+However, you could still see the beauty of Renaissance Revival styles, including Spanish and Italian classic Baroque elements.
+It featured a 6-foot high-lit dome in the auditorium with a gold-gilded ceiling.
+The lobby featured imported marble with a broad, elegant stairway that flowed to the mezzanine.
+The Eastown Theatre was partially destroyed in 2010 by fire and demolished afterward.

 Ronnie Wood